 I’m so glad Anne Goodwin has called in today.
 I’ve gone down with a terrible virus and I’m nursing a hot toddy and a temperature, feeling very sorry for myself.
 I’m well enough to make a pot of tea, though, but sadly all I have to offer Anne is the remains of a packet of…… Continue reading Good to meet you…author Anne Goodwin

-Last week I caught the tail end of BBC Radio 4’s Open Book programme.
+Image courtesy of Pixabay Last week I caught the tail end of BBC Radio 4’s Open Book programme.
 It was a fascinating discussion about how writers actually “hear” the voices of their characters (you might still be able to hear this episode on iPlayer).
-Dr. Jennifer Hodgson, who was interviewed on the programme, is a writer and teacher who…… Continue reading How do writers “hear” their characters?
+Dr. Jennifer Hodgson, who was interviewed on the programme, is a…… Continue reading How do writers “hear” their characters?